nlmixrdevelopment/nlmixr/README.md

 ##### Authors: Matthew Fidler, Yuan Xiong, Rik Schoemaker, Justin Wilkins, Mirjam Trame, Wenping Wang

 ***
 `nlmixr` is an R package for fitting general dynamic models, pharmacokinetic (PK) models and pharmacokinetic-pharmacodynamic (PKPD) models in particular, with either individual data or population data.
-The nlme and SAEM estimation routines can be accessed using a universal user interface (UUI), that provides universal model and parameter defintion syntax and results in a fit object that can be used as input into the 'Xpose' package.
+The nlme and SAEM estimation routines can be accessed using a universal user interface (UUI), that provides universal model and parameter defintion syntax and results in a fit object that can be used as input into the `Xpose` package.
 Running nlmixr using the UUI is described in the vignette: https://github.com/nlmixrdevelopment/nlmixr/blob/master/vignettes/running_nlmixr.Rmd

 Under the hood `nlmixr` has five main modules: